esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/schedule-afternoon.md

-This workshop is scheduled on four separate days.
+This workshop is scheduled on four separate days over four weeks.
 This allows you to work on your package in between the sessions, implementing the lessons you learned during our meetings together.
 Please schedule dedicated work time in your calendar, so you can take full advantage of the workshop.